awesomeahi95/mail-k8s-operator/README.md

 <summary>Show/Hide</summary>
 <br>

+- <strong>main.go</strong>:
-- main.go: Entry point for the manager that starts the controller.
+Entry point for the manager that starts the controller.
 - api/v1/email_types.go: Contains the definitions for the custom resources EmailSenderConfig and Email.
 - controllers/email_controller.go: Contains the logic for reconciling Email resources and sending emails through MailerSend.
 - config/manager/manager.yaml: Kubernetes manifest for deploying the controller manager.